TTLabs/EvaporateJS/README.md

 * **signHeaders**: _Object_. an object of key/value pairs that will be passed as headers to _all_ calls to the signerUrl.

+* **started**: _function()_. a function that will be called when the file upload starts.

+* **cancelled**: _function()_.  a function that will be called when a successful cancel is called for an upload id.

 * **complete**: _function(xhr, awsObjectKey)_. a function that will be called when the file upload is complete.
-Version 1.0.0 introduced the `awsObjectKey` parameter to notifiy the client of the S3 object key that was used if the object already exists on S3.
+    Version 1.0.0 introduced the `awsObjectKey` parameter to notify the client of the S3 object key that was used if the object already exists on S3.

-* **cancelled**: _function()_.  a function that will be called when a successful cancel is called for an upload id.

 * **info**: _function(msg)_. a function that will be called with a debug/info message, usually logged as well.

 * **warn**: _function(msg)_. a function that will be called on a potentially recoverable error, and will be retried (e.g. part upload).